Skip to main content

 Dual-Phase Evaluation Model

-Phase 1: Synchronous Enforcement Fast Path
+Phase 1: Deterministic Fast Path

 When your app calls guard(), the payload is evaluated by the deterministic policy engine: